 For the sake of nonspecialists who may have found the previous section tough going, the following analogy is offered.
-Since nothing in Nature is perfectly rigid, every object displays specific harmonic properties or "natural frequencies".
+Since nothing in Nature is perfectly rigid, every object displays certain harmonic properties or "natural frequencies".
 Hit an object and it will give off its own unique sound according to the harmonics imposed by its geometry and mechanics.
 If you circle the rim of a wine glass with a wet finger you can get it ringing with a pure tone.
 Strike it sharply and you will hear a variety of tones of various frequencies.
 These various harmonic frequencies (wine glass eigenstates) could in principle be represented by an "operator" (call it the wine glass operator).

 Now, it is well known that a singer can get a wine glass ringing by matching the voice to the harmonics (eigenstates) of the glass, even causing it to shatter.
-If you want to find out exactly how a singer's voice was able to break a glass, what do you do?
-You apply your wine glass operator to the sound wave (which you hopefully recorded for the purpose) - that is, you do harmonic analysis on the sound wave on the basis of the wine glass eigenstates.
-As a result you get a weighted sum of wine glass eigenstates, the expansion coefficients reflecting the amplitudes of the various eigenstates (natural vibrational frequencies of the wine glass) required to represent the sound wave.
+To find out how a singer's voice was able to break a glass, what do you do?
+You apply your wine glass operator to the sound wave (hopefully recorded for the purpose) - that is, you do harmonic analysis on the sound wave on the basis of the wine glass eigenstates.
+As a result you get a weighted sum of wine glass eigenstates, the expansion coefficients reflecting the amplitudes of the various eigenstates (wine glass harmonics) required to represent the sound wave.

 You now have the information you need to determine how the glass was broken.
-Since both the glass and the sound wave are real (three-dimensional), in this case the amplitudes are real rather than complex.
+Since both the glass and the sound wave are real, in this case the amplitudes are real rather than complex.
 A property of classical waves is that the square of a wave's amplitude is proportional to the energy carried by the wave.
 Hence, if you square these expansion coefficients you get a relative measure of the excitation energies exciting each of the wine glass eigenstates.
 From this information it will become clear which eigenstate (wine glass harmonic), and hence which sound frequency (which note), was responsible for shattering the glass.